csett86/jitsi-meet-electron-simple/README.md

 3. Click the "Go" button or press Enter
 4. The Jitsi conference will load in the window

+## Features
+- Join Jitsi Meet
+- Support screen sharing, if possible with native screensharing pickers (macOS 15+, Linux Wayland)
+- otherwise only the first screen is shared full-screen

 ## Dependencies
 - electron: For the desktop application framework
-- @jitsi/electron-sdk: For Jitsi Meet integration and screen sharing
 - electron-builder: For building distributable packages

 ## Testing